LivingLegacyMedia/vowbound/chapter_14.md

 "How would that work?"

 "You take the tethers, create the window of freedom.
-But instead of trying to reach all twenty-three people, you focus on one.
+But instead of trying to reach all of them at once, you focus on one.
 The strongest mind.
 The most intact."
 Torin gestured with his hands, trying to illustrate a concept his words couldn't quite capture.
 "You show that person how to petition.
 Really show them—walk them through it, make sure they understand.
 Then..."

 "Then that person helps the others," Cassian finished, seeing it.
 "While I maintain the tethers, they spread the knowledge.
 Peer to peer."

 "It's more efficient.
-And it gives you one task instead of twenty-three."
+And it gives you one task instead of twenty or more."
 Torin picked up the Coin of Seeds.
 "While you're doing that, I use this to help the fragmented ones.
 The ones who can't petition because their minds are too broken.
 I give them what stability I can."

 "You'd be working through me.
 Using delegated authority."
 Cassian considered the logistics.
 "Could you manage that while I'm holding tethers and teaching simultaneously?"

 "I don't know.
 But I can try."
 For the first time, Torin showed something approaching determination.
 "I'm getting better at using the coin.
 Yesterday I maintained connection to twelve separate plants at once, encouraging them all to grow.
-Twenty-three minds would be harder, but the principle is the same."
+Twenty or more minds would be harder, but the principle is the same."

 Cassian studied him.
 The young man had come far in just a few days.
 Still fragmented, still struggling to connect emotion to memory, but *functional*.
 Improving.
 "This could work.
 If we coordinate perfectly."